json-everything/json-everything-docs/_docs/schema/serialization.md

 The validation can be configured using properties on the converter.

-- `OutputFormat` configures the JSON Schema output format to be used.
-By default, this value is `Flag` (the same as on `EvaluationOptions`).
+- `Options`, which is available on both converters, configures schema evaluations.
-- `RequireFormatValidation` will validate the `format` keyword when set to true.
-By default `format` is an annotation.
+- `GeneratorConfiguration`, which is available on the generative version only, configures schema generation.

-> The `ValidatingJsonConverter` is a factory that creates individual typed converters and caches them.
+> The `ValidatingJsonConverter` and `GenerativeValidatingJsonConverter` are factories that create individual typed converters and cache them.
 Be aware, however, that when a typed converter is used, its options are overwritten with the options you've set on the factory.
 This has a side effect of rendering the typed converter unsafe in multithreaded environments when using varying options.
 It'll be fine if you always use the same options, however.
 {: .prompt-warning }

 ## Declaring a JSON Schema for a type {#schema-deserialization-attribute-usage}